phossa2/framework/README.md

 $container->set('db', $db);
 ```

-To use the database connection in your code, you may either inject it in
+To utilize the database connection in your code, you may either inject it in
 another container object configuration file.

 ```php